breakfastquay/rubberband/README.md

 ### 4a.
 Building on Linux

-For best results, and to make sure the command-line tool and plugins are built, first ensure libsamplerate, libsndfile, and the LADSPA and Vamp plugin headers are installed and can be found using `pkg-config`.
+For best results, and to ensure the command-line tool and plugins are built, first install libsamplerate, libsndfile, and the LADSPA and Vamp plugin headers so they can be found using `pkg-config`.
 Then

 ```
 $ meson build && ninja -C build
 ```

-If you only need the static library and prefer a Makefile, try
+Alternatively, if you only need the static library and prefer a Makefile, try

 ```
 $ make -f otherbuilds/Makefile.linux